skconan/SFP-A-Spectral-Filter-Predictor-with-Progressive-Feedback-Method-for-Latent-Fingerprint-Restoration/README.md

 <b> 2.
 Progressive Feedback Method for Restoration </b> This method combines a new spectral filter predictor within a feedback framework.
 The spectral filter predictor PyTorch model is converted to ONNX for CPU, no GPU required.

 We understand the importance of transparency and reproducibility in research.
-Therefore, we provide the results of NIST SD27, NIST SD302, IIITD MOLF, and IIITD MSLFD on [SPF-Page](https://skconan.github.io/SFP-Progressive-Feedback-Latent-Fingerprint-Restoration/).
+However, variations in environments can cause differences in results.
+Therefore, we provide the results of NIST SD27, NIST SD302, IIITD MOLF, and IIITD MSLFD on [https://skconan.github.io/SFP-Progressive-Feedback-Latent-Fingerprint-Restoration](https://skconan.github.io/SFP-Progressive-Feedback-Latent-Fingerprint-Restoration/).

 <br/>